Lenyn Sosa Player Props: White Sox vs. Rays

 Lenyn Sosa At The Plate

-- Sosa is batting .167 with a double, a home run and a walk.
+- Sosa has a double, a home run and a walk while batting .161.

-- Sosa has gotten a hit in five of nine games this season, but he has no multi-hit games.
+- Sosa has gotten a hit in five of 10 games this season, but he has zero multi-hit games.

-- He has hit a home run in one of nine games, and in 3.2% of his plate appearances.
+- He has hit a long ball in one of 10 games, and in 3.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.